 Thousands of farm horses were set free to fend for themselves.
 The military set free or killed thousands of unneeded horses.
 Millions of wild horses were sent to slaughter

 and were hunted in the name of "thinning the herd" or "over-population control."
-The horse that was our faithful companion for decades and carried America on his back, had suddenly became a nuisance and needed to be controlled and destroyed.
+The horse that was our faithful companion for decades and carried America on his back, had suddenly become a nuisance and needed to be controlled and destroyed.
 Even today, there are slaughterhouses

 .
 Horses are taken across the border to Mexico for slaughter.